tonyjameshart/Celiogix/Celiogix_Panel_Test_Steps.md

-# Celiogix Application - Panel Test Steps
+# CeliacShield Application - Panel Test Steps

-This document provides comprehensive test steps for each panel in the Celiogix application, a gluten-free lifestyle management system built with PySide6.
+This document provides comprehensive test steps for each panel in the CeliacShield application, a gluten-free lifestyle management system built with PySide6.

 ## Table of Contents